-I deal with 150+ clients for whom I manage their websites.
-One common question I get asked when a client is trying to learn about SEO is "What is the 1 biggest thing you can do on a page to make a difference in SEO?"
+I deal with 250+ clients for whom I manage their websites.
+One common question I get asked when a client is trying to learn about SEO is "What is the ONE thing you can do on a page to make a difference in SEO?"
 My answer is always the same.
-It's the Title and the Heading tags.
+Title and the Heading tags.
 Yes, they are two different things but they work as ONE.

 Here is an example of why these tags is super important: look at the image on the right and assume someone searches for "fortune cookie" in Google.